Towards a general description of the cavitation threshold in acoustic systems: Definition of a new Cavitation Number

 The data shows a good agreement between the value of the acoustic pressure amplitude predicted by the model and those measured by using the hydrophone.
 Even the largest deviation (58.02 \% in Tab.\ref{tab1}) can be justified by taking into account all the non-idealities present in the experimental setup: the limited resolution used in the tracking procedure for the estimation of the vibration amplitude, the uncertainty related to the position of the hydrophone with the respect of the ultrasound probe, and the influence of the acoustic wave reflected on the walls of the container.
 The increase of the relative error, as time progresses, could be due to a larger acoustic pressure of the reflected waves since the vibration amplitude of the probe also increases with time.

-Given the experimental results obtained by the proposed framework, it is possible to define a new cavitation number \citep{viciconte2023unifying}, based on the definition of tensile strength and the estimation of the acoustic pressure with the analytical model (Eq. \ref{equazione_3}) :
+Considering the experimental results obtained by the proposed method, a new cavitation number \citep{viciconte2023unifying} can be defined.
+This is based on the definition of tensile strength and the estimation of the acoustic pressure with the analytical model (Eq. \ref{equazione_3}) :

-where \(\rho g h\) is the hydrostatic pressure, \(p_r\) is the reference pressure, and \(p_{atm}\) is the atmospheric pressure.
-The tensile strength of the liquid medium (\(p_R(f, T)\)) appears, at the numerator, as a cavitation threshold, replacing the vapor pressure traditionally used in the context of hydrodynamic cavitation.
+where \(\rho g h\) is the hydrostatic pressure, \(p_r\) is the reference pressure, and \(p_{atm}\) is the atmospheric one.
+The tensile strength of the liquid medium (\(p_R(f,T,Rq)\)) represents the cavitation threshold, replacing the vapor pressure traditionally used in the context of hydrodynamic cavitation.
 The formulation of the denominator in Eq. \ref{equazione_5} is only valid when using a circular transducer where \(kd\leq\pi\) \citep{kinsler2000fundamentals, sherman}.
-In the case of a transducer with \(kd>\pi\), the formulation of the cavitation number takes the form of:
+In the case of a transducer with \(kd>\pi\), the number takes the form of:

-Starting from the theoretical arguments discussed and the experimental results obtained, it clearly arises that \(p_R\), expressed in a general form, is a function of the frequency of the acoustic wave (\(f\)) and the temperature of the liquid medium (\(T\)).
+Starting from the theoretical arguments discussed, it arises that \(p_R\), expressed in a general form, is a function of the frequency of the acoustic wave (\(f\)) and the temperature of the liquid medium (\(T\)).
 This dependency has not been directly investigated in the present work, since all the experiments have been run at fixed frequency and temperature of the liquid.
-We can generalize the equation further given that Eq. \ref{equazione_5} and Eq. \ref{equazione_5_2} are related to a plane circular piston.
-The cavitation number can be expressed more generally as:
+Furthermore, \(p_R\) is also a function of the roughness parameter \(Rq\).
+Indeed, the experimental results (Fig. \ref{Scatter_tensile}) demonstrate that the cavitation threshold, for heterogeneous nucleation, depends on the surface roughness.
+This dependency leads to a reduction of the acoustic cavitation threshold compared to the case of homogeneous nucleation.
+Considering that Eq. \ref{equazione_5} and \ref{equazione_5_2} are related to a plane circular piston, we can further generalize the equation generalized the cavitation number:

-where the term \( \rho c A_0 \omega \) represents the acoustic pressure amplitude of a plane wave, solution of the one-dimensional acoustic wave equation \citep{ kinsler2000fundamentals, lurton}:
+The term \( \rho c A_0 \omega \) represents the acoustic pressure amplitude of a plane wave, solution of the one-dimensional acoustic wave equation \citep{lurton, kinsler2000fundamentals}: